upiterbarg/lintseq/README.md

 ---

-**Tldr 💡**: LLMs are typically trained to autoregressively synthesize entire programs from scratch.
+**Tldr**: LLMs are typically trained to autoregressively synthesize entire programs from scratch.
 This makes repeatedly editing a program with an LLM extremely expensive.
 Current state-of-the-art, LLM-powered code editing tools like Cursor [repeatedly prompt models to rewrite entire programs during every edit generation call](https://web.archive.org/web/20240823050616/https://www.cursor.com/blog/instant-apply).
 We claim that this is the result of a data problem.

 To solve it, we introduce a synthetic data generation algorithm (**LintSeq**) that can be used to refactor arbitrary code data into code edit sequences.
 Repeatedly sampling from small LMs (e.g. Phi 3 3.8B) finetuned on synthetic edit sequences yields solutions to HumanEval and MBPP problems that are **competitive with GPT-4 and GPT-4-Omni**, and have total inference costs that are similar to sampling once from the best open-source LLMs (e.g. Llama 3.1 405B).